lexin-chen/teaching/README.md

 # teaching

-If you are interested in learning how to use LaTEX, my ```quantum-chemistry``` folder has multiple examples.
+If you are interested in learning how to use LaTeX, my ```quantum-chemistry``` folder has multiple examples.